 However, if you are looking for an all round practice that also helps you connect at a spiritual level, yoga is your pick.

+This was all about yoga vs pilates.
 If you are confused, you might want to try both, and see which one you enjoy better.
 In a few classes, you will also tend to notice which practice your body responds to better.

 Latest posts by Shirin Mehdi (see all)